fortran-lang/fortran-lang.org/learn/best_practices/allocatable_arrays.md

 To allocate variables inside a procedure the dummy argument has to carry the ``allocatable`` attribute.
-Using it in combination with ``intent(out)`` will deallocate previous allocations before entring the procedure:
+Using it in combination with ``intent(out)`` will deallocate previous allocations before entering the procedure:

 ```fortran
 subroutine foo(lam)